SaH4PoK/sa-/README.md

    - Updating files during development
  * TROUBLESHOOTING, ERRORS, FAQs
  * Mods for SAxVCxLC (specifically adjusted)

+# San Andreas++
+Using content of other authors (SAxVCxLC included) to mix them together in barely canonical way.
+This modification was a concept of mix three cities together in canonical way as Rockstar was able to do with San Andreas development.
+Because for example they already had the full Liberty City map build in the Introduction movie, and we have a lot of references on other cities inside the story plot.
+It would be good to restore a pre-release content and keep San Andreas in Rockstar's developer mind to not move away from the main (San Andreas) style and design, but adding a new ideas to this.

 # SAxVCxLC
 Adds the GTA Vice City and Liberty City maps into GTA San Andreas.
 GTA SA remains fully playable and modable: mods for SA work also with SAxVCxLC.
 SAxVCxLC is clean basis for modding by external mods.